99003780/pythonMiniproject/1_Requirements/readme.md

 **TBD**
 ## When:
-*	Simple caluculations like average.
+*	Simple caluclations like average.
 *	searching for person information
 *	contact information
 *	health check